Non-Collaborative User Simulators for Tool Agents: Introduction

-\begin{itemize} \item We define four types of non-collaborative user behaviors and develop a user simulator framework that exhibits these behaviors while maintaining goal alignment.
-It outperforms simpler prompt-based approaches in creating challenging yet realistic dialogue scenarios. \item We reveal that state-of-the-art tool agents exhibit significant performance degradation under non-collaborative conditions, providing insights into behavior-specific failure mechanisms that can guide the development of more robust agents.

-\item We implement our user simulator on both MultiWOZ and $\tau$-bench that facilitates extension to other dialogue benchmarks, enabling researchers to evaluate and improve tool agent resilience in real-world scenarios.
+The main contributions of our work are summarized as follows: (1) We define four types of non-collaborative user behaviors and develop a user simulator framework that exhibits these behaviors while maintaining goal alignment.
+It outperforms simpler prompt-based approaches in creating challenging yet realistic dialogue scenarios.
+(2) We reveal that state-of-the-art tool agents exhibit significant performance degradation under non-collaborative conditions, providing insights into behavior-specific failure mechanisms that can guide the development of more robust agents.
+(3) We implement our user simulator on various settings, demonstrating the extensibility of our architecture and enabling researchers to evaluate and improve the agent resilience in real-world scenarios.